Cycling South Africa: the complete guide and itinerary (40k words!)

 South African cuisine has undergone many influences, from the Malaysian one in the Western Cape to the Indian one in KwaZulu Natal.
 It is in fact called Rainbow Cuisine, precisely because of its diversity.
 In general, the dishes are cooked well and very generous.

 The braai, the barbecue, is a real institution.
 In the cities, there are vegetarian options in restaurants but those are not as easily available in the countryside.
-Here a list of some of the most characteristic dishes of South Africa.
+Here is a list of some of the most characteristic dishes of South Africa.

 Restaurants

-The first thing that comes to mind about the restaurants in South Africa are the portions, much more than abundant.
+The first thing that comes to mind about restaurants in South Africa is the portions, much more than abundant.
 The prices are very variable, Cape Town and the Western Cape region are more expensive, although pretty cheap restaurants can also be found in Cape Town.
 The pricing figures are reduced in the interior but get pretty high again in the coastal region of KwaZulu Natal.

 Usually, the cost of a meal is around 50-90 Rand per person, excluding drinks.
 A beer costs 15 to 30 Rand, if you are in the city ask for tap water, it is drinkable and free.